About

 The Road to Mecca by Athol Fugard*

-Husbandry by Patrick Tovatt (Area premiere; Stage and film development project)
+Husbandry by Patrick Tovatt (Area premiere; Stage & film development project)

 Frankie and Johnny in the Clair de Lune by Terrence McNally*

+Other work in the past decade has included The Christians by Lucas Hnath, and Lunch at the Piccadilly, a new musical by Clyde Edgerton and Mike Craver.
+Based on Edgerton's best selling novel and NY Times Notable Book, and with songs by Drama Desk Award winner Craver, Piccadilly was developed in three productions and a concert version at the York Theatre Company (development series) in New York (produced by Amy Jones and Guy Barudin).
 In recent years Playworks has developed a new format for live performance: stage-and-film documentaries.
 These projects are developed over extended periods with director and creative team working with groups of people whose life stories illuminate the history and the culture of the times in which they lived.
-The work offers perspective on the present by revisiting the past.
 Acting Our Age: One Century in Seven Voices, sponsored by Aldersgate and performed on stage at McGlohon Theatre in 2019 after 15 months of development, featured seven people ages 73 to 95 who have seen 100 years of American life.
 With new groups, the series continued with the documentary Voices of the Pandemic (2021), and the live stage productions Using Our Voices (2022) and Voices of the Harbors (2024) in Florida, the last sponsored by Plymouth Harbor.
-The Acting Our Age live performances also subsequently became feature length films.
 Another documentary project, Call Me By My Name (2023) was developed over the course of 18 months with members of the unhoused community, receiving a N.C.
 Humanities ARP Project Support Grant.
 Playworks employs members of professional disciplines including Actors' Equity Association, Stage Directors and Choreographers Society, United Scenic Artists and IATSE.
 See the Press and Connect pages, as well as individual project pages, for more information and highlights about events and activities.

 © 2025 Playworks / All rights reserved